Reinhart Ceulemans

-Reinhart Jan Maria Ceulemans (born 15 January 1954 in Antwerp, Belgium) is an emeritus professor of Ecology and previous director of the Research Center of Excellence PLECO of the University of Antwerp.
-He has been vice-dean of the Faculty of Sciences at the University of Antwerp, and was a visiting professor at the University of Washington, Seattle, USA (1987-1988), at the Université Paris-Sud XI, Orsay (France, 1989) and at the University of Ghent (Belgium, 2013–2019).
-He officially retired in October 2019 and is now a visiting professor at the University of Antwerp (Belgium), a researcher at CzechGlobe Academy of Sciences in Brno (Czech Republic) and an international consultant to the Slovenian Forestry Institute (Ljubljana, Slovenia).
+Reinhart Jan Maria Ceulemans (born 15 January 1954, Wilrijk/Antwerp, Belgium) is a Belgian ecologist and emeritus professor at the University of Antwerp, where he directed the Research Center of Excellence PLECO.
+He has served, among others, as vice-dean of the Faculty of Sciences and has held visiting professorships at the University of Washington, Université Paris-Sud, University of Ghent, and University of Antwerp.
+Since retiring in 2019, he has been an emeritus professor at the University of Antwerp, a researcher at CzechGlobe in Brno, and a consultant to the Slovenian Forestry Institute.
+He is best known for his work on tree and plantation responses to elevated atmospheric carbon dioxide, biosphere–atmosphere carbon fluxes, and the development and assessment of short-rotation coppice (poplar and willow) systems for bioenergy.